Wollivan/SquadronLeader/rules.md

 - Allow players to gain more than 1 altitude per round.

 Feel free to experiment with the starting numbers, the original 4,3,3,2 is a guideline for balanced games, so going higher will change the game.
 As long as each player has the same choices it SHOULD be fair.

+## Advanced Rules

+Now check out the <a href="https://squadronleader.netlify.app/advanced_rules">advanced rules</a> and see if you have what it takes to rule the skies!